nguyenngockhank/nguyenngockhank.github.io/notes/db/use-cases.md

 Sometimes candidates mention Quadtree as if it is a database.
 A Quadtree is technically an in-memory data structure, not a database.
 :::

-### Advanced Discussion

-A geodatabase is a very niche database, so it’s doubtful the interviewer will go too deep into this.
-Don’t overly index on geospatial knowledge if you’re just studying for the interview.

-If you want to self-learn to go deeper, in that case, you can go into the 2dsphere index, which essentially divides up the world into multiple levels of granularity of grids and stores them into B-Tree.
-Another option is Google S2, which uses Hilbert Curve to enumerate the cells.

 ## ZooKeeper